c410-f3r/wtx/wtx-docs/src/internal-development/README.md

 ### Sequential code

-* `Local termination`: Sends a termination signal that halts the writing of further data.
+* `Local termination`: A local command sends a termination signal that halts the writing of further data.
 Remote actor is expected to also send a termination signal within a timeout.
 Internal state jumps from `Open` to `WriteClosed`.
-* `Remote termination`: Receives a termination signal that halts the reading of further data.
+* `Remote termination`: System receives a termination signal that halts the reading of further data.
 Immediately sends a terminal signal and closes the connection.
 Internal state jumps from `Open` to `Closed`.

 ### Concurrent code

-* `Local termination`: Sends a termination signal that halts the writing of further data.
+* `Local termination`: A local command sends a termination signal that halts the writing of further data.
 Remote actor is expected to also send a termination signal within a timeout.
 Internal state jumps from `Open` to `WriteClosed`.
-* `Remote termination`: Receives a termination signal that halts the reading of further data.
-Local system **will certainly** send a termination signal in a posterior step.
+* `Remote termination`: System receives a termination signal that halts the reading of further data.
+Local system will send a termination signal in a posterior step.
 Internal state jumps from `Open` to `ReadClosed`.

 Internal state is expected to jump from `ReadClosed` or `WriteClosed` to `Closed` once the termination cycle is fulfilled.